 There are 3 main areas to stay in Bagan – New Bagan, Old Bagan and Nyaung U. If you want to slap a price tag on them for the sake of convenience you could say that Old Bagan is best for budget, New Bagan is mid-range and Nyaung U has more luxury offerings.

 Mid-Range: The Hotel at Tharabar Gate – Located in Old Bagan, this hotel wins for location and there is also a tour desk if you want some help planning your sightseeing in Bagan.
-Click here for latest prices.
+Click here for the latest prices.

 Luxury: Bagan Lodge – After a day of hot and dusty sightseeing, you’ll welcome access to a pool – and Bagan Lodge has two of them, together with a spa and a shaded terrace off your room.
 Speaking of the rooms – closer to suites than hotel rooms.
 If you’re after an oasis in Bagan, this place is it.
 Bagan Lodge is located in New Bagan.
-Click here for latest prices.
+Click here for the latest prices.

 - Myanmar Travel Guide – Know Before You Go